ogeesan/rigid_motion_correction/readme.md

 ## Loading
 ScanImage provides a function specifically written to read their output data and the speed increase is substantial.

-The `readsitiff()` function is a wrapper function for this, and it should be used because the ScanImage function reads the data transposed.
+The `readsitiff()` function is a wrapper function for this, and it should be used because the ScanImage function reads the data transposed (mirrored about the diagonal compared to what any other reader would extract).

 ## Saving
 `saveastiff()` is used for two reasons: